iago-silvestre/sarc_gazebo_simulation/README.md

 ```
 rosrun sarc_gazebo_simulation delete.py
 ```
 * Finally you should run the Jason Agents.
-That can be done by opening a terminal inside the TrajectEmasStd folder and running the following command
+That can be done by opening a terminal inside the tmux/SARC-demo folder and running the following command
 ```
 ./gradlew
 ```